-Garage Floor Crack Repair is a Big Deal
+Garage Floor Repair is a Big Deal

 How to Inspect your Garage Floor

 - Using a small hammer, tap on the floor of your garage every 3 to 4 feet.
 Pay special attention to areas on your floor around your car where water may have accumulated.
 Listen for a same similar sound.
-If you hit a space on your garage floor that sounds ‘hollow’ chances are, the earth is settling and your garage floor may be compromised.
+If you hit a spot on your garage floor that sounds ‘hollow’ chances are, the earth is settling and your garage floor may be compromised.

-- Does your floor have small cracks in the cement ?
+- Does your floor have small cracks in the cement?

 - Does your floor shake slightly when the car is driven over it?

-- Can you hear the “spaces” when your tires drive over the void.
+- Can you hear the “spaces” when your tires drive over the void?
 If you think you may have such a situation, ask a friend or a relative to stand in your garage when you drive in.
 Do they feel a slight movement in the concrete?
 Do they hear the difference when your tires move over the concrete?